 Who pays for hotel quarantine hotel?

-Anyone forced to stay in hotel quarantine will have to pay £1,750 themselves to do so.
+Anyone forced to stay in hotel quarantine will have to pay at least £1,750 themselves to do so.
 This fee is applicable to a single adult travelling alone.
 There is an added fee of £650 for an additional person over 12 years old and a £325 fee for a child aged five to 12 years old.